Bernie’s Burger BusAddress and Info

 Kuma BurgersAddress and Info

-This NKOTB has already gained a cult following, despite its location inside a Greenway Plaza food court.
-The fresh-as-hell, umami-packed burgers are pure pleasure thanks to a crisp griddle and a slather of special soy and shiitake sauce.
-Take things to the next level by going SPICY!!!, meaning you’ll be adding three kinds of jalapeño, house sambal mayo, pepper jack cheese, and soy-marinated serrano chiles,.
-Then throw in customizables like bacon and egg, because this is Texas, and we like gluttony.
+Despite its hidden location (hint: It’s inside the Greenway Plaza food court), Kuma Burger is a city-wide favorite.
+The fresh, umami-packed burgers are pure pleasure thanks to a crisp griddle and schmear of soy and shiitake sauce.
+Take things to the next level by going SPICY!!!, which means your burger will be made with three kinds of jalapeño, house sambal mayo, pepper jack cheese, and soy-marinated serrano chiles, plus additional add-ons like bacon and egg because this is Texas and we like gluttony.

 Killen's BurgersAddress and Info